OpusCapita/react-hierarchy-selector/src/README.md

       },
     ]
 ```
 A Level attribute's value starts from 1 (not zero-based).
-Property `parentIds` contains all parents of a chekced node. `parentId` contains only the closest parent id.
+Property `parentIds` contains all parents of a checked node. `parentId` contains only the closest parent id.
 If there is no parent the property contains `null` value.

 #### Styling